Huajuapan de León Cathedral

 It is dedicated to the Virgin of Guadalupe.
 The church was built at the end of the 17th century and various extensions and modifications were made throughout the 19th century.
 It is decorated almost entirely in Neoclassical style.

-The Diocese of Huajuapan de Leon was founded on 25 April 1902 by the papal bull Apostolica Sedes signed by Pope Leo XIII.
+The Diocese of Huajuapan de León was founded on 25 April 1902 by the papal bull Apostolica Sedes signed by Pope Leo XIII.